 4. Compression Socks: Newzill Athletic Fit

-These compression socks provide an adequate amount of support to decrease swelling in your feet and legs.
+They can also be damaged while playing sports like soccer and basketball.
+These compression socks provide adequate support to decrease swelling in your feet and legs.
 They can also help to reduce exhaustion during those long 12-hour shifts.
+So even though these are near the bottom of our list, don’t let that fool you.
+They’re still a great option!

 5. Compression Socks: Sociology

-Sockologie specializes in many kinds of socks, but their men’s and women’s compression sock segment is for the most part fun.
+If you’re looking for a good pair of socks, you can’t go wrong with a brand called Sockologie.
+Sockologie specializes in many kinds of socks, but their men’s and women’s compression sock segment is, for the most part, fun.

 6. Compression Socks: Bombas

 We kind of feel affection for these thicker compression socks from Bombas.
-They have a strategically-placed cushioned foot bed while also stretching further than the underneath to soothe the tops of your heel and a bit above the toes for an all-around release.
+They have a strategically placed cushioned footbed that extends further than the underneath to soothe the tops of your heel and a bit above the toes for an all-around release.
+These cotton-based, everyday socks also do an excellent job with arch support to relieve pain.

 7. Compression Socks: Allheart